 We discussed Tony as if he were a member of our family.
 We’d always make fun of the way Carmella followed every new age spiritual trend and sold out at the drop of a dime; she reminded us of my aunt.

-We loved the way Dr. Melfi , for all her training and education, couldn’t see what a simpleton monster Tony was.
+We loved the way Dr. Melfi, for all her training and education, couldn’t see what a simpleton monster Tony was.
 We talked about how “the “progress” Tony was making was all in her head.
-We never mentioned our own experiences with child psychiatrists; but it was the closest we’d ever come to discussing it.
+I had been in therapy as a child.
+My father and I never mentioned our own experiences with child psychiatrists, but it was the closest we’d ever come to discussing it.

-My Father laughed when I told him that inside Tony secretly wanted to be a vegetarian.
+My dad laughed when I told him that inside Tony secretly wanted to be a vegetarian.
 I couldn’t help but notice that animals represented innocents to Tony.
-From the birds that flew away from his pool in the very first episode, to the horse that got whacked by the loathed Ralphie , to the dead animal his mother seemed so thrilled to cook, animals always seemed to represent something Tony was losing and couldn’t get back.
+From the birds that flew away from his pool in the very first episode, to the horse that got whacked by the loathed Ralphie, to the dead animal his mother seemed so thrilled to cook, animals always seemed to represent something Tony was losing and couldn’t get back.

 We agreed the best thing about the show was the unique humanity of its lead actor James Gandolfini.
 My father thought James Gandolfini was another Brando because of his virility, but his technique made me think of Jimmy Stewart in the way that he could convey everything his character was thinking whether it was love, hate fear or shame or lust, in his eyes.
 Galdolfini built layers of character in Tony Soprano.
-Every mannerism, every movement was consistent from week to week .
+Every mannerism, every movement was consistent from week to week.
+We knew Tony as well as we knew anyone in real life.

 His humanity was what made Tony so empathetic to people from all walks of life.
 Who hasn’t been angry enough to kill somebody who has humiliated him or her?
 Who hasn’t started a diet at breakfast and ended it at lunch?
 Who isn’t afraid of some kind of retribution weather it’s God or Karma or an angry dead mistress.